YingJames/StockAnalyzer/README.md

 * Inheritance - Smart candlestick class must inherit from base candlestick class to avoid rewriting and demonstrate understanding of inheritance.
 * Abstraction - Use of abstract classes and interfaces to define common APIs.
 * Encapsulation - Breaking up functionality into separate well-defined methods instead of one large complex method.
-* Reusability - Leveraging existing frameworks/classes (like Candlestick) instead of reinventing the wheel.
 * Data Binding - Using data binding to connect data to the UI instead of manual additions.
 * Event-driven programming - Allowing user to trigger events (like selecting a pattern) that drive application behavior.
 * Input validation - Checking for and handling invalid conditions.